 What you cover up with really depends on the weather.
 If the forecast is pointing to rain, you’re going to need a waterproof so start by investing in a classic wax jacket, possibly by Barbour.
 Wax naturally repeals rain so that most of the water simply rolls off your back, and their classic design is perfect for the country, but it’s utilitarian enough to look stylish in the city too, so it’s dual purpose!

 If the weather is looking a little better, go for a tailored tweed.
 You can wear tweed anytime in the country.
 Whether you’re at Cheltenham races or the pub, it never looks out of place.
-Add tweed to your packing list, either in a jacket or even a skirt!
+Add tweed to your packing list, either in a jacket, shirt or even a skirt.

-Mini skirts and the countryside… They just don't go together, like Kim K and Kris Humphries.
+Mini skirts and the countryside… They just don't go together, like Kris and Caitlyn.
 They are far from practical, unless you like flashing the cows?
 Plus, their 'dressy' quality makes them sit weirdly in a rural setting.
 However, (if you feel the weather supports this suggestion,) you could rock a pair of shorts or even a midi skirt dungaree dress.
 There is something much more nonchalant and relaxed about a midi skirt, just our suggestion!

 Tips On The Wellington: